 Tom Eddy Winery was founded by Tom Eddy, owner and winemaker; his first wine released was a Cabernet Sauvignon in 1991, the same year he started his wine consulting business – Thomas G Eddy & Associates.
 Only 200 cases were released that year.
 He is a graduate of UC Davis in 1974 with degree in Oenology; conveniently his family was already living in the town of Davis after moving up from the Long Beach area to escape the smog and traffic and because his father was hired to work for the city of Davis.

 Right after college he worked at Heublein, a large alcohol beverage company founded in 1862 but which dissolved in 1998.
-Over the years Tom worked at several well-known Napa wineries including 5.5 years at Christian Brothers where was their Director of Winemaking; the old Christian Brothers building is now home to the Culinary Institute of America in St. Helena.
+Over the years Tom worked at several well-known Napa wineries including 5.5 years at Christian Brothers where he was their Director of Winemaking; the old Christian Brothers building is now home to the Culinary Institute of America in St. Helena.
 While at Christian Brothers he oversaw an increase in production from about 60,000 cases to 275,000 cases a year.
 He also spent time at Inglenook Estate.

 In 1989 he began assisting an ambitious new project called St. Michael’s Winery & Vineyard on Diamond Mountain with the owner at the time, Andre Bosc.
 Ultimately this project never materialized and the property was sold to Dario Sattui in 1993 and is now home of Castello di Amorosa.
 In 1995 Eddy helped negotiate a price for a brand called Charles Shaw which had been made at what is now Benessere Winery located to the south of Calistoga.
 Fred Franzia purchased this name which he turned into the well-known brand called Two Buck Chuck.
 Eddy was also the early winemaker at what was called Bella Luna Winery (now Benessere), owned by the Benish family who purchased the physical Charles Shaw Winery, but not the brand.

-Eddy also developed a beautiful vineyard on Pritchard Hill for then owner Alex Spanos, who eventually sold and became Nine Suns Winery which currently is owned by Realm Cellars.
+Eddy also developed a beautiful vineyard on Pritchard Hill for then owner Alex Spanos, who eventually sold the property and it became Nine Suns Winery which currently is owned by Realm Cellars.
 He used to produce wines from this vineyard bottled under Tom Eddy.
 More recently he was president of the Calistoga Winegrowers Association of which Tom Eddy Winery is as member.

-Along with wine making he would often travel throughout California looking for high quality vineyards that could be sourced by Napa wineries.
+Along with wine making he would often travel throughout California looking for high quality vineyards that could be sourced by Napa Valley wineries.
 He has also consulted for wineries in other states and even as far away as Venezuela.
 His philosophy of looking for the best vineyard sources regardless of location has carried through to his own business.
 As a result, over the years Tom Eddy wines have come from a number of sources, from California to Oregon and New Zealand.

 After years of planning and permits, the winery was completed in time for the 2015 harvest.
 A crush pad is located outside a 4,000 square foot cave used for production and aging barrels; this is Napa Valley’s northernmost physical winery.
 Despite the diminutive size of the cave there are two entrances – each one features wooden doors built by Calistoga artist Michael Johnson.
-Along with being used for the Tom Eddy wines, the cave also houses the production for several small wine producers.
+Along with being used for the Tom Eddy wines, the cave also houses the production for several other small wine producers.

-When looking for land in Napa Valley, Tom and Kerry began looking for hillside property; after 15 years of combing several of Napa’s well-known hillside appellations they found this spectacular piece of property (22 acres) called Murray Hill.
+When looking for land in Napa Valley, Tom and Kerry began searching for hillside property; after 15 years of combing several of Napa’s well-known hillside appellations they found this spectacular piece of property (22 acres) called Murray Hill.
 The nearby lands will always remain natural and undeveloped as the site is surrounded by property within the Sonoma Land Trust – and a few cows and wild turkeys to.
 In fact, their property crosses the county line (Sonoma/Napa) with Knights Valley just to the north.
 Incidentally this site used to be owned by Jacob Schram, the founder of Schramsberg Vineyard & Winery.
 Tom and Kerry are the properties’ 4th owners.

-Tom Eddy also produces several wines under several labels including TENZ, a New Zealand Sauvignon Blanc, Parcel One and Elodian – a very approachable red wine in its youth and also a tribute to Kerry’s heritage.
+Tom Eddy also produces wines under several labels including TENZ, a New Zealand Sauvignon Blanc, Parcel One and Elodian – a very approachable red wine in its youth and also a tribute to Kerry’s heritage.
 The Elodian wines were first released in 2003.
 Tom Eddy also produces a Napa Valley Cabernet Sauvignon, a Mendocino County Pinot Noir, several other red varieties and two dessert wines.
 Total production has been as high as 5,000 cases a year, but is now around 3,000 cases annually.

 Elodian is not a typical looking Napa Valley wine label; it depicts multiple sea tortoises.
 Kerry has a long history of working in the wine industry, but this label is more a tribute to her ancestors who sailed from Nova Scotia to the gold fields of California during the 1849 gold rush.
 Along the way they were stuck in the doldrums and ended up anchoring in the Galapagos Islands where they caught a number of large sea turtles.
 Eventually they arrived in San Francisco very late in the season, poor and almost penniless.
-After trying to sell anything they thought was valuable, some of the Asian restaurant owners got word of the turtles; at that point the turtles proved to be their most valuable possession!
+After trying to sell anything they thought was valuable, some of the Asian restaurant owners got word of the turtles; at that point the turtles proved to be their most valuable possession.

 Select Wines

-The typical aging profile for the Tom Eddy Cabernet Sauvignon is an extra year in French oak barrels (up to 3 years) and up to two years in bottle before the wine is released.
-The 2002 Tom Eddy Napa Valley Cabernet Sauvignon is 100% varietal wine is made from free run juice only, from predominately hillside grown vineyards.
+The 2002 Tom Eddy Napa Valley Cabernet Sauvignon is 100% varietal made from free run juice only, from predominately hillside grown vineyards.
 Balance is a key component of Tom’s wines and this one is harmonious in the integration of texture, flavor, acid and tannin.
 It is teeth staining, inky and a dark wine with aromas of freshly picked blackberries and mouth filling flavors of berry fruits, mocha and exotic spices towards the finish.
 We noted right after tasting this wine it surely will age well.
 It would be nice to taste this wine now, some 20+ years after its vintage.

 And in 2002, Eddy, like other Napa Valley vintners, supported post 9/11 recovery and recognition of those affected by the terrible tragedy.
 He and Kerry donated 50 inscribed Cabernet Sauvignon bottles to 50 pilots from each state who fly state flags to New York, exactly a year after September 11, 2001.